farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 At the start of a campaign, a single action cannot have more than 2 action dots.

+# Mechanics | Charge SRD

+This is a **fiction first** game.

+This means that the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.

+You can see the mechanics in Charge as tools in a box to use as needed.
+They resolve situations where you don't know the direct answers to a question.

 ## Rolling Dice

 The game uses six-sided dice.
 You roll several at once, which we call a dice pool, and read the **single highest result**.